asspirin12/hr-database-api-v1/README.md

 ### Connect to database

-Start a container in `docker-compose.yml,` connect to the container from the Database tool window.
+Start a container in `docker-compose.yml,` connect to the container from the Database tool window (copy a driver comment entry `jdbc:postgresql://localhost:54333/guest?user=guest&password=guest` from `docker-compose.yml` and paste it to URL field in Data Sources and Drivers pop-up.).

 Create the database structure by running `storage/init.sql`.
 Populate the database with the fake data by running `storage/employees.sql`.